 CONFIDENTIAL INVESTIGATIONS UNIT

-The primary function of the Confidential Investigations Unit can be set forth in the following manner:
+The primary functions of the Confidential Investigations Unit are set forth as follows:

 - Confidential Investigations